 To make the hybrid model successful, companies must create an environment where the employees could log in from anywhere on their preferred devices like desktop or mobile devices and get to work.
 Unlike traditional on-premises communication tools, unified communications tools are essentially location-neutral.
 You don’t have to be in the office to make calls or have team meetings.

-Unified communications provide a consistent working experience, whether you’re in the office or home.
+Hybrid unified communications platforms provide a consistent working experience, whether you’re in the office or home.
 Since most of the unified communications are hosted on the cloud, they can deliver more uptime when compared with legacy solutions.
 Most of these tools will be hosted on top-tier data centers that can keep your data safe and secure.

-Many organizations are relying on cloud-based audio/video calling tools to replace in-person interactions.
+Many organizations are relying on cloud-based voice calling tools to replace in-person interactions.
 In a hybrid organization, this type of dynamic, real-time participation is a must.

-Unified communication provides more than just video conferencing capabilities.
+Unified communications essentials provide more than just calling capabilities.
 You can also call, chat, group chat, screen share, share files and host impromptu meetings from a single application.
 Unified communication not only increases productivity, it also boosts employee engagement, participation and collaboration.

 In hybrid work setups it is important to keep your communication systems up to date.
 For on-premises applications, a lot of planning is needed for software, hardware upgrades.
 When you are managing many legacy applications, obtaining and renewing licenses for all the tools can be daunting.

-But unified communication provides all end-users with instant access to new features as they become available.
+But hybrid unified communications platforms provide all end-users with instant access to new features as they become available.
 It provides flexibility and scalability and helps organizations to quickly respond to any changes.